stg-tud/ungoml/README.md

 You should have the unsafe-go-classifier image downloaded and tagged as usgoc/pred:latest.
 Pull the unsafe-go-classifier from <https://github.com/Cortys/unsafe-go-classifier>.

-Also, install go-geiger and make sure it's located in one of your path variables.
+Also, install [go-geiger](https://github.com/jlauinger/go-geiger) and make sure it's located in one of your path variables.
 To install the Python dependencies, run the following command `pip install -r requirements.txt`.
 You may want to install these packages in a local environment instead of global: `$python3 -m venv .venv ` `$source .venv/bin/activate`.
 If you want to pull SSH repositories with this tool, make sure you have working SSH access.

-## Installation (Docker machine)
+## Installation (Docker)

 ### Prerequisites